FeignInt/dosbox-staging-deb/README.md

 ## Automagical
 Automation is achieved with [.github/workflows/push_to_ppa.yml](https://github.com/FeignInt/dosbox-staging-deb/blob/debianish/.github/workflows/push_to_ppa.yml)

-The script currently packages for *Focal, Eoan, Bionic, Xenial and Trusty.*
+The script currently packages for
+ *Groovy, Focal, Eoan, Bionic, Xenial and Trusty.*
- This list is derived from Launchpad's API listing of supported builders, excluding Precise as it lacks `libopusfile`.
+ This list is derived from Launchpad's API listing of supported builders, excluding Precise as it lacks *libopusfile*.

 - It is triggered daily with a *schedule:* event trigger
   - When triggered on a schedule the upstream